MG Software.

 Trello

-Atlassian's visual project management tool based on the kanban principle.
-Trello's intuitive boards, lists, and cards make it the most accessible project management tool on the market.
-With Power-Ups (plugins) you can extend functionality, but the core strength lies in simplicity and visual overview.
+Atlassian's visual project management tool based on the kanban principle, used by millions of teams worldwide for organizing work in an intuitive board format.
+Trello's signature boards, lists, and cards make it the most accessible project management tool on the market, with a learning curve of literally minutes.
+With Power-Ups (plugins) you can extend functionality with integrations for Slack, Google Drive, GitHub, and more.
+Trello's core strength lies in visual simplicity and the immediate overview it provides, even for non-technical team members.

 Asana

-A full-featured project management platform combining list views, boards, timelines, portfolios, goals, and workload management.
-Asana offers extensive features for teams that want to go beyond basic task management, with custom fields, automations, forms, and reporting.
+A full-featured project management platform combining list views, boards, timelines, portfolios, goals, workload management, and advanced reporting in a scalable system.
+Asana offers extensive features for teams that want to go beyond basic task management, with custom fields, workflow automations with 100+ triggers, intake forms, task dependencies, and cross-project reporting.
+The platform is designed to grow with you from small teams to enterprise organizations with thousands of users and hundreds of related projects.

 What are the key differences between Trello and Asana?